-Families that work together and play together are healthier than those who don’t.
-This involvement is significant for bonding both on an individual level and on the family level.
+Studies have shown that parents who do activities with their kids bonds them both on an individual level and on the family level.
 Eating meals together, being involved in the kids’ school and after-school events, taking the children to work to show them what the jobs are like, having friends visit, visiting with other relatives, and doing leisure activities such playing Pokemon Go, taking walks together, or playing board games are invaluable for healthy living.

 - Physical: taking care of the basics such as healthy meals, enough sleep, exercise, and hygiene, and basic safety;